 It pays to review the technical literature about how to develop a localizable site before you start spending money on your new site.

-An old but still relevant article on some of the technical issues is this article from Smashing Magazine.
+An old but still relevant article on some of the technical issues regarding how to build a multilingual website is this article from Smashing Magazine.

 Save Time by Planning Ahead

-In this article we have listed several factors that must be evaluated before the site development begins.
+In this article we have listed several factors about how to build a multilingual website that must be evaluated before the site development begins.
 Neglecting these issues could lead to your company having to redo parts of the site when it is time to localize.
 Or it could lead to extra work with every language you translate into.
 Or it could lead to a disorganized and confusing site design.

 If you already have a site and you are thinking of how to localize the website into other languages, don’t panic.
 Use this article as a guide to prepare for what issues may come up as you prepare to go multilingual.